caseif/Argus/README.md

 ### Features

 Argus features a modular architecture which allows features to be enabled as needed.
-The engine also provides support for loading additional modules (distributed as shared libraries) at runtime automatically and dynamically.
+The engine also provides support for loading additional modules (distributed as shared libraries) as plug-ins at runtime automatically and dynamically.

 | Layer | Name | Description |
 | --- | --- | :-- |